 Overview

 Our research interests mainly include multimedia analysis and computing, computer vision, machine learning, and artificial intelligence.
-Recently, we are focusing on the visual understanding via deep learning, e.g., video/image recognition, detection and segmentation, video/image captioning, and video/image question answering (QA).
+Recently, we are focusing on the visual understanding via deep learning, e.g., embodied intelligence, video/image recognition, detection and segmentation, video/image captioning, and video/image question answering (QA).
 We also explore the deep learning methods’ vulnerability and its robustness to adversarial attacks.
 Our goal is to further understand the vulnerability and interpretability of deep learning methods, which will provide theoretic evidences and methodology strategies for constructing a safer and more reliable system of image semantic understanding.

 Highlights

-1 Prompt-Driven Dynamic Object-Centric Learning for Single Domain Generalization
+4 Prompt-Driven Dynamic Object-Centric Learning for Single Domain Generalization

 Deng Li, Aming Wu, Yaowei Wang, Yahong Han